-In determining estimates of fair market value for the Trust's income-producing properties, the assumptions underlying estimated values are limited by the availability of comparable data and the uncertainty of predictions concerning future events.
-Significant estimates are used in determining fair value of the Trust's income-producing properties, which include capitalization rates and stabilized NOI (which is influenced by vacancy rates, inflation rates and operating costs).
+In determining estimates of fair market value for the Trust's investment properties, the assumptions underlying estimated values are limited by the availability of comparable data and the uncertainty of predictions concerning future events.
+Significant estimates are used in determining fair value of the Trust's investment properties, which include capitalization rates and stabilized NOI (which is influenced by vacancy rates, inflation rates and operating costs).
 Should any of these underlying assumptions change, actual results could differ from the estimated amounts.
-The critical estimates and assumptions underlying the valuation of income-producing properties are outlined in Note 5.
+The critical estimates and assumptions underlying the valuation of investment properties are outlined in Note 5.